 They decided to create a YouTube Channel and upload all the videos from the Chinese thumb drive.
 A few hours before the planned upload to YouTube and just short of 25 years at Fox, Darlene was fired.

 Darlene was harshly escorted off the Fox lot by security who also followed her home to confiscate her home computers.
 After consulting her personal attorney, Stan Lieber, Darlene did not allow access to her home by Fox security.

 When the news got out that Darlene had been fired, Fox said that the reason was because she had sent one personal email through the Fox server.
 While the policy at Fox does say that using the Fox email server for personal emails MAY be a fireable offense, many at Fox have used their company account to send out personal emails, though few, if any, had even been reprimanded for doing so.
 Darlene was the first to ever be fired without first receiving a reprimand for sending a personal email through the Fox system.

 It is true that Darlene did send a personal email, and it was for a good reason.
 Darlene had seen a CNN interview that Anderson Cooper had done with the girlfriend of one of the Malaysia Flight #370 passengers.
 The interview broke Darlene's heart and she wondered if the woman would be compensated by the airline or insurance companies due to the fact the she was NOT married to the passenger.
 Darlene did contact the woman using her Fox email so she would know that Darlene was not some Internet troll, and that Darlene could be easily verified by Google as an entertainment industry veteran, an award-winning movie producer, and also as a 5-time Jeopardy champion.

 Darlene sued Fox Cable Networks for wrongful termination.
-Under the Settlement Agreement and General Release with Fox Cable Networks, all that Darlene can say, with a big smile, is that: "My dispute with Fox has been resolved".
+Under the Settlement Agreement and General Release with Fox Cable Networks, all that Darlene can say, with a very big smile, is that: "My dispute with Fox has been resolved".